MedSegX/MedSegX-code/README.md

     --use_amp
 ```

-Similarly, if you want to perform fine-tuning on cross-task shift using a single GPU, you can use the following command:
+Similarly, if you want to fine-tune on cross-task shift using a single GPU, you can use the following command:
 ```bash
 python finetune.py \
     --checkpoint ./playground/SAM \